We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 PCR detection of mycobacterial DNA is highly sensitive when proper specimens are carefully collected.
 Sample types and collection techniques vary by species; deep respiratory samples obtained using bronchial lavage are preferred for some species.
 Gastric lavage can also be a useful sampling technique.
 Pathology samples should be taken from foci most likely to contain the pathogen -- typically lymph nodes or lung or other organ lesions.
 Trunk washes are used to obtain samples from elephants (National Tuberculosis Working Group for Zoo and Wildlife Species, 2003).

-In addition to the detection of a number of mycobacterial species by real time PCR, identification of mycobacteria to the species level can be accomplished rapidly through sequence analysis of PCR products using a restriction fragment length polymorphism (RFLP) technique.
-Ultrasensitive detection of mycobacteria by PCR and subsequent restriction digest analysis not only allows reliable detection of various species of mycobacteria but in many cases also enables identification of mycobacteria at the species level.
+In addition to the detection of a number of mycobacterial species by real time PCR, identification of mycobacteria to the species level can be accomplished rapidly through sequence analysis of PCR products.
+Ultrasensitive detection of mycobacteria by PCR and subsequent sequence analysis not only allows reliable detection of various species of mycobacteria but in many cases also enables identification of mycobacteria at the species level.

 Utilities: